-If you have a portable gas cylinder, turn the cylinder ON by rotating the knob anticlockwise.
+If you have a portable gas cylinder, turn the cylinder ON by rotating the knob anti-clockwise.
 If you have a wall connection, ensure the bayonet fitting is connected and supply valve open.
 Spray or pour soapy water (about the same concentration as washing up water) along the gas line including:

-- The gas connection at the inlet of the barbeque, hose connections and regulator connections. - The gas hose or copper piping, including any joints, valve connections or bends in the piping, and the gas connection at the gas cylinder or the wall connection. - If bubbles appear, there is a gas leak.
-Shut down the gas supply. - If the leak is at a connection, check and retighten all gas connections and joints and retest.
+- The gas connection at the inlet of the barbeque, hose connections and regulator connections. - The gas hose or copper piping, including any joints, valve connections or bends in the piping, and the gas connection at the gas cylinder or the wall connection. - If bubbles appear, there is a gas leak. - If the leak is at a connection, check and retighten all gas connections and joints and retest.
 If the leak is anywhere else, or if you cannot resolve the leak, do not proceed.
-Immediately turn the gas supply off at the source and contact your local Barbeques Galore store.
-If you have a bayonet connection, close the supply valve, remove the hose from the wall fitting and contact your local Barbeques Galore store.
+Immediately turn the gas supply OFF at the source and contact your local Barbeques Galore store.
+If you have a bayonet connection, turn the supply valve OFF, remove the hose from the wall or floor fitting and contact your local Barbeques Galore store.

-You can also check for leaks using a gas safety gauge, available at your Barbeques Galore store.
+You can also check for leaks using a Gas Safety Gauge, available at your Barbeques Galore store.
 This provides an easier and more convenient way to check for leaks.